-One of the biggest risk factors for prostate cancer is age as majority of the cases are diagnosed in men over 65.
+One of the biggest risk factors for prostate cancer is age as the majority of the cases are diagnosed in men over 65.

 The precise cause of prostate cancer is hard to determine.
 This is because multiple factors may be involved such as genetics and exposure to environmental toxins.

 While some cases of prostate cancer are aggressive, most are not.
-But diagnosing and treating prostate cancer early can improve your chance of finding cure.
+But diagnosing and treating prostate cancer early can improve your chance of finding a cure.
 Even men who are diagnosed in later stages can benefit greatly from treatment.
 These benefits are reduction or elimination of symptoms, suppression of cancer growth, and the extension of life.

 Blindness Or Poor Vision